localstack/docs/content/en/user-guide/chaos-engineering/chaos/index.md

 All calls to these services in these regions will return a 503 Service Unavailable error.

-To demonstrate this, try to create an S3 bucket in us-east-1:
+To see this in action, try to create an S3 bucket in us-east-1:

 {{< command >}}
 $ awslocal s3 mb s3://test-bucket --region us-east-1